siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ## Scripts

-Script allows you to write functions in other programming languages and execute them within queries.
+Scripts allow you to write functions in other programming languages and execute them within Siddhi queries.
-Functions defined via script can be accessed in queries just like any other inbuilt functions.
+Functions defined via scripts can be accessed in queries similar to any other inbuilt function.
 **Function definitions** can be used to define these scripts.

-Function parameters are passed as `Object[]` with the name `data` into the function logic.
+Function parameters are passed into the function logic as `Object[]` and with the name `data` .

 **Purpose**

-Scripts let you define a function operation that not provided in Siddhi core or it's extension and let you define the function logic without focusing you to write an extension.
+Scripts allow you to define a function operation that is not provided in Siddhi core or its extension.
+You can define the function logic without writing an extension.

 **Syntax**

-The following is the syntax for a Script definition.
+The syntax for a Script definition is as follows.

 ```sql
 define function <function name>[<language name>] return <return type> {